Liam-Gardner/TSNE-APP/README.md

 11. User selects columns to drop
 12. New dataframe is created

-12.1 User is redirected to new page with the new dataframe displayed
+13. User is redirected to new page with the new dataframe displayed

-13. User is asked to pick columns to create first subset
+14. User is asked to pick columns to create first subset
-14. User is shown columns with check boxes
+15. User is shown columns with check boxes

-15. PCA is run and img stored
+16. PCA is run and img stored
-    15.1 Redirect to PCA image / or open in new tab
+17. Redirect to PCA image / or open in new tab

-16. Click next for elbow plot visualisation
+18. Click next for elbow plot visualisation

-17. User then inputs elbow plot number
+19. User then inputs elbow plot number

-18. T-SNE runs...
+20. T-SNE runs...

-## Extras
+## Missing Features

-1. Add navigation
+1. Add navigation.
+Please.
-2. Backend can suggest which columns to drop based on correlation greater than 0.5 or greater than -0.5
+2. Backend can suggest which columns to drop based on correlation greater than 0.5 or greater than -0.5.
-3. Embed the plotly correlation html into our web page
-   - so we can add navigation / drop cols checkboxes
+3. ~~Embed the plotly correlation html into our web page - so we can add navigation / drop cols checkboxes.~~
-4. Extract the checkbox filter logic ro one function
+4. Extract the checkbox filter logic to one function.
-   - it is currently repeated in 3 functions
+   - it is currently repeated in 3 functions.
-   - simplify the filter, for example the cat to num func could probably use pandas to figure out which rows are non-numeric and the run the conversion function
+   - simplify the filter, for example the cat to num func could probably use pandas to figure out which rows are non-numeric and then run the conversion function.
-     - that's if we want all the categorical converted
+   - but only if we want all the categorical converted.
 5. Create subset
-   - need navigation beacuse we need to run this multiple times
+   - need navigation beacuse we need to run this multiple times.
 6. Loaders
-   - the flash method should be linked up to the template
+   - the flash method should be linked up to the template.
-7. Use plotly instead of matplotlib on pca / kmeans / t-sne
+7. Try plotly instead of matplotlib on pca / kmeans.
-8. Is writing the file neccessary each time?
-Can't we do something in memory?
-Or database?
+8. Is writing the files the best approach?
+Investigate...
-9. The forms file should be one class that can take in fieldnames and pass the value into whatever field we want - tried it already but failed, try again!
+9. The forms file should be one class that can take in fieldnames and pass the value into whatever field we want.
-10. All commented out prints should be displayed as extra info in UI
+10. All commented out prints should be displayed as extra info in UI.
-11. Do not allow dots in the input box for subset names, in the tsne function we split on dot to remove the file extension and name the tsne files.
-Probably no big deal as we would just end up with something like "t-SNE-personal.csv.html"